PicoBaz/NexusBrute/ReadMe.md

 5. **Responsible Disclosure**: Report vulnerabilities responsibly
 6. **Stay Updated**: Keep NexusBrute and dependencies up to date
 7. **Backup Data**: Ensure targets have backups before destructive tests
+8. **WebSocket Specifics**: Be aware that WebSocket connections are persistent and stateful

 ---